nischalramdam-crypto/Nischal.R-COIT12206-2026T1-Portofolio/WEEK5/README.md

 ![Task1 Network](222.png)

-The setup includes four hosts connected to a single Open vSwitch.
-At this stage, no router is present, meaning all communication depends entirely on VLAN configuration.
+Topology setup, which includes four hosts connected to a single Open vSwitch used in task 1.
+At this stage, no router , which mean all communication depends entirely on VLAN configuration.

 ---

 ## Host Addressing

-Each host was manually assigned an IP address within the same subnet:
+Each host 1 to 4 was manually assigned an IP address within the same subnet:

-* Host1 → 10.10.1.101
+* Host1 : 10.10.1.101
-* Host2 → 10.10.1.102
+* Host2 : 10.10.1.102
-* Host3 → 10.10.1.103
+* Host3 : 10.10.1.103
-* Host4 → 10.10.1.104
+* Host4 : 10.10.1.104

 ![Configuration](3.png)
 ![Configuration](4.png)